nfabbiane/ks2D/README.md

 ## Contents

 ### lib/
-This folders contains all the basic functions to use the 2D KS.
+It contains all the basic functions to use the 2D KS.

 ### kuramoto_dns.m
 Simple example of direct numerical simulation (DNS) of the modified KS equation.
 To advance in time the function `ks_timestep` is used.